What's the difference between religion and cult? "Religion is to help you discover yourself but a cult is to use your weakness to manipulate you."

 Just because you're an organization, doesn't mean all constituent understand what it stands for.

-talks about institutions as temples; ultimately it doesn't belong to one person.
+My grand uncle, Dr. V talks about institutions as temples; ultimately it doesn't belong to one person.

 Idea of a belief being a personal thing didn't resonate -- I get comfort when others share same beliefs.